- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 Coronavirus Cover: What is coronavirus cover?

 Coronavirus cover is cover added into policies specifically to cover situations to do with coronavirus or COVID 19.
 Cover can be included as standard in policies, or available as an extension or add-on to your standard policy cover.
-Cover can include different situations, including catching coronavirus abroad and requiring emergency medical care or repatriation to the UK, or having to cancel your trip if you’ve been tested positive for COVID 19 prior to your trip.
+Cover can include different situations, including catching coronavirus abroad and requiring emergency medical care or repatriation to the UK, or having to cancel your trip if you’ve tested positive for COVID 19 prior to your trip.

 Emergency medical expenses: What are emergency medical expenses in travel insurance used for?